 Energy and carbon

 We are proud to have reduced our carbon emissions by 46% compared to 2004/5, despite the expansion of the University.
 However, we recognise that the Earth faces a climate emergency.
-Work is underway to consider how the University can become carbon neutral by 2050 at the latest.
-Read more about our approach to avoiding, mitigating and adapting to climate change in our Climate Change Strategy.
+Work is underway to consider how the University can become carbon neutral by 2040 at the latest.

 Reducing carbon emissions

 We have a great record of implementing projects that reduce our energy use and carbon footprint, with the first Carbon Management Plan published in 2007.
-Investments and improvements since then include:
+Investments and improvements since then to our current Carbon Management Plan (PDF, 396kb) include:

 - connection to the Leicester District Energy Scheme

 - £1 million Revolving Green Fund to spend on energy efficiency projects in existing buildings